Terrain

 Terraform Terrain Shader

 This shader requires Texture2DArray assets for its texture slots.
-You can create these assets using the Window > Fluid Frenzy Texture Array Creator tool.
+These assets can be created using the Window > Fluid Frenzy Texture Array Creator tool.

 Splat Layers (R)